-Background: The insurgency in Gulu District that lasted two decades caused huge displacement of people from their homes in IDP camps, a condition that has led to emergency of vulnerable households and breakdown of family and community support systems and structures that used to provide for the basic needs of children.
+Background: The insurgency in Gulu District that lasted two decades caused huge displacement of people from their communities in IDP camps, a condition that has led to emergency of vulnerable households and breakdown of family and community support systems and structures that used to provide for the basic needs of children.

 The net impact of this has been gross inaccessibly to prevention, care and mitigation as well as civil protection services.

 The health situation in the district still falls below National Standard, largely due to the hard living conditions in the re-settlement areas

 (original villages) and the biting poverty due to prolonged conflicts.
 Most of the diseases are preventable and are associated with poor environmental sanitation and hygiene, as well as a lack of medicine and immunisations in the communities.

 The philanthropic purpose of the clinics have allowed growth through actively creating Public and Private Partnerships in health service delivery.
 As no profits are sought by the directors of the clinics, the community health centres can approach government and donors, as well as local and international NGOs to bring necessary services to Gulu district.